SaulTejedaM/Tkinter-Aplications/projects/YouTube-Downloader-main/README.md

 # YouTube Downloader

 ## 📄 About
-<p align = 'justify'> With this simple desktop application you can download Youtube videos using a simple interface (Fig. 1 Principal Interface).</p>
+<p align = 'justify'>With this Tkinter-based desktop application, you can download YouTube videos as a mp3 files.
+Simply paste the video URL into the application, select your desired save path, and let the program do the rest.
+This YouTube downloader is built using Python and the powerful Tkinter library, making it simple and fast.</p>

 ## 🔧 Software/Hardware Requierments